-Our regulation of these emotions may take place in various stages.
-The first is that sometimes we may choose which situations we enter and refrain from certain ones, such as not going to the cinema and seeing a horror movie.
-If you still see this film, you may choose to walk out if it gets too unpleasant, which is an example of situational modification, or selection of the stimulus.
-You may also shift your attention away from the discomfort, for example by looking away from unpleasant scenes or distracting yourself by shifting the focus to something else or inner thoughts.
-When it comes to the appraisal of stimuli, individuals may regulate emotions through a reappraisal, to possibly reduce its impact.
-A common way to do that is to change the meaning of the stimuli.
-For example, if you see a film with unpleasant scenes, you may tell yourself that it is just a movie.
-This way of regulating emotions also forms an important part in Cognitive behavioural therapy (CBT).
-Response modulation is another way of trying to deal with the consequences of an emotion.
-One way to do this is through suppression, for example, to try not to behave anxiously in front of others.
-However, this has been shown to be a non-adaptive way of dealing with emotions.
+When it comes to regulating our emotions, according to Gross (2015), it can thus be done based on the above-mentioned different steps, see red text in Figure 7.
+When it comes to the first part, situation, it is about the fact that we can sometimes select which situations we enter and which we refrain from exposing ourselves to.
+An example of the latter is choosing not to go to the cinema to see a horror movie.
+If you still go and see this movie, you can choose to go out if it becomes too uncomfortable, which is an example of situation modulation.
+You can also shift your attention away from the discomfort, for example by looking away at unpleasant scenes or distracting yourself by shifting your focus to something else or to inner thoughts.
+Regarding the evaluation of stimuli, individuals can regulate emotions through reappraisal of the situation to possibly reduce its impact.
+A common way of reappraisal is to change the meaning of a stimuli.
+For example, if you see a movie with unpleasant scenes, you can tell yourself that it's just a movie, not reality.
+This way of regulating emotions is also an important part of cognitive behavioural therapy.
+Response modulation is another way to try to deal with the impact of an emotion.
+One way to do this is through expressive suppression, such as trying not to behave anxiously in front of others or telling them about their feelings.
+In addition to regulating one's own emotions (intrinsic emotion regulation), the purpose can also be to help others regulate their emotions (extrinsic emotion regulation), which is important when we support other individuals when they are pronounced affected by their emotional state.